How to Structure (and get the most out of) Your Customer Development Interviews

 The Lean Product Life Cycle

 See my previous post to understand how I got here.
 The hypothesis is that product development is messy except for the most disciplined.
-After talking to a number of great product people, I have a theory for how great product can be developed while being customer centric (aka lean).

 The Virtuous Cycle of Lean Product Development